m15-ai/TrooperAI/README.md

 Over a large number of dialog samples, the following average timings were recorded:

-- STT ~10ms
+- Vosk STT ~10ms
 - LLM ~3–15 sec depending on prompt
-- TTS ~2–5 sec per response
+- Piper TTS ~2–5 sec per response
 - All speech was streamed sentence-by-sentence for responsiveness

 Note that neither the Vosk STT (input) nor Piper TTS (output) were designed for true token by token streaming.

-#### CPU Usage

-Blah

-More
+I had to modify the system to detect sentence breaks via punctuation and silence boundaries to trigger the stream.
+The allows for long responses from the LLM to be read back without waiting for the entire response, making they system seem much more responsive.
+The system is able to respond with long elaborate stories, especially using the `gemma2:0.5b` model without issue.

 ## Core Architecture